signavio/binge/README.md

 **Note**: binge requires [Yarn](https://yarnpkg.com/lang/en/) and doesn't support npm.

 ### Repository structure
-Structure your repository as follows:
+You could, for example, structure your repository as follows:

 ```
 …